Chris McCausland lands major Channel 4 role after winning Strictly

 He will add: “Discrimination is never a good thing.
 Well, I mean sometimes I suppose.
 Many, many years ago before I got into comedy, I applied to be a spy for MI5.

 “I got down to the last 30 out of 3,000 applicants.
-The top 1% of potential spies that this country had to offer before they decided no, a blind spy wasn’t what they were looking for but, you know, I think they had a point.
+The top 1 per cent of potential spies that this country had to offer before they decided no, a blind spy wasn’t what they were looking for but, you know, I think they had a point.

 “I think sometimes discrimination can be vital for the safety of the nation but usually, we can do better.”